 The Almagre Review is a humble Colorado Springs journal, run by a small staff of impassioned lovers of art and literature.
-In the spirit of transparency, we produce our paper issues with the use of print-on-demand technology provided by Lulu.
+In the spirit of transparency, we produce our paper issues with the use of print-on-demand technology.
 If your desire is the universal reach and prestige of the New Yorker, then we are not your desired destination.
-If, however, you believe in art close to community, and editors in service to our contributors, then we humbly ask of you an opportunity to work together.
+If, however, you believe in art close to community and editors in service to our contributors, then we humbly ask of you an opportunity to work together.

 Electronic Submissions, CLICK HERE